Writing Center Student Employment: Tutor and Supplemental Instruction Assistant Positions

-"I like the sense of community we get from the students here.
-It’s very friendly and welcoming.” –Duke Yang, Tutor & Undergraduate English Major
+- “I like the sense of community we get from the students here.
+It’s very friendly and welcoming.” –Duke Y., tutor and undergraduate English major

-"I love the challenge of it, because there are definitely times where I don’t know the answer to something.
-And then it definitely becomes a collaborative effort on both my part and the tutee’s part to come up with some way to interpret either a prompt or a text or figure out how to make their writing better.”—Shannon Takeuchi, Tutor & English Graduate Student
+- “I love the challenge of it, because there are definitely times where I don’t know the answer to something.
+And then it definitely becomes a collaborative effort on both my part and the tutee’s part to come up with some way to interpret either a prompt or a text or figure out how to make their writing better.”—Shannon T., tutor and English graduate student

-"I love seeing the 'aha' moments—when the tutees realize that they hit something really remarkable in their writing and find confidence in themselves as writers”—Sara Kelley, Tutor & English Graduate Student
+- “I love seeing the ‘a-ha’ moments—when the tutees realize that they hit something really remarkable in their writing and find confidence in themselves as writers”—Sara K., tutor and English graduate student

-"I really like the job itself, and I really like my co-workers.
-I find it enriching to help others work through issues in their papers; in the process, I learn a lot about my own writing style.”—Hannah Diaz, Tutor & Undergraduate Art Major
+- “I really like the job itself, and I really like my coworkers.
+I find it enriching to help others work through issues in their papers; in the process, I learn a lot about my own writing style.”—Hannah D., tutor and undergraduate Art major

-What exactly are the benefits of being a tutor?
+What are the benefits of the writing center?

-Working at the Writing Center provides an opportunity for professional development, specifically in one-on-one tutoring, small group instruction, and mentorship.
-It offers practical experience and career training for aspiring educators, as qualified tutors may serve as classroom assistants in lower-division English courses.
-Writing Center tutors better understand processes of composition; this increased awareness leads tutors not only to help others effectively, but also to improve their own writing.
+Working in the Writing Center provides an opportunity for professional development in one-on-one tutoring, small group instruction, and mentorship.
+It offers practical experience and career training for aspiring educators, as qualified tutors may serve as classroom assistants in developmental writing courses.
+Writing Center tutors also better understand processes of composition.
+This increased awareness allows tutors not only to help others effectively, but also to improve their own writing.
 In addition to these benefits, the Writing Center offers the opportunity to join a dynamic community of students, faculty, and community members who regularly engage in productive conversation and collaboration.
-Former Writing Center tutors have gone into successful careers as Ph.D. students, high school and community college teachers, reporters, freelance writers, and editors.
+Former Writing Center tutors have gone on to graduate school, to become successful high school and community college teachers, reporters, writers, and editors.

 Any undergraduate who has attained junior standing and any graduate student may apply.
 We accept applications from all majors, so long as the minimum qualifications have been met.
-We hire for the full academic year (Fall and Spring) and often have employment opportunities during the summer as well.
+We hire for the full academic year (both Fall and Spring), and often have employment opportunities during the summer as well.
 All applicants should have excellent interpersonal skills, the ability to relate well to others within an academic environment, a willingness to learn, and the ability to assist students in the writing process.
 All successful applicants agree to work under the supervision of the Writing Center Director, the Writing Center Supervisor, and, if applicable, a faculty member teaching a developmental English course.

 What application materials should I submit and when are they due?

-- A hard copy of the completed application form (App.
+- A completed application form (App.
 Form Word, App.
 Form PDF ) Please note on the application form whether you are applying for a Tutor or SIA position.

-- Applicants must submit all completed materials ( excluding the CSU-1/faculty recommendation form ) as one packet to the English Department office (UH-322).
-Incomplete packets will not be accepted.
-Application packets are due by the last Friday of April.
+- Applicants must submit all completed materials ( excluding the CSU-1/faculty recommendation form ) as one packet to the English Department office (GH-322).
+Incomplete packets will not be accepted and are due by the last week of April.

 What is the Hiring process?

-If I work in the Writing Center, what will my schedule be like and how much will I get paid?
+If I work in the Writing Center, what will my schedule be like? how much will I get paid?